17arhaan/CSE_Labs/V Sem/Computer Vision Lab/viva/viva.md

 ### 2. **Advanced Matching Techniques**
    - **Brute-Force Matcher:**
-     - **Description:** Compares each descriptor in the first set with all descriptors in the second set and finds the closest one.
+     - **Description:** Uses `cv2.BFMatcher` to compare each descriptor in the first set with all descriptors in the second set and finds the closest one.
      - **Use Case:** Best for small datasets where precision is more critical than speed.
    - **FLANN Matcher:**
-     - **Description:** Utilizes optimized algorithms to find good matches quickly, suitable for large datasets.
+     - **Description:** Utilizes `cv2.FlannBasedMatcher` with optimized algorithms to find good matches quickly.
      - **Use Case:** Feature matching in real-time applications.
    - **RANSAC:**
-     - **Process:** Randomly select data points to estimate a model and classify all points based on their fit to the model, iterating this process to maximize the number of inliers.
+     - **Process:** Often used with `cv2.findHomography` to robustly estimate a homography matrix that aligns matched features.
      - **Use Case:** Robust estimation problems such as camera calibration and 3D reconstruction.

 ### 3. **Lab Exercises**